The Best Parks for Renters to Stroll in San Antonio

 A post shared by ??? ???? ???????? (@thebendmag)

 A contributing feature of Brackenridge Park — but a notable standalone area in and of itself — the Japanese Tea Garden is one the San Antonio’s most beautiful, lush and tranquil parks.
 With more than 90 years of history, the garden previously served as a rock quarry.
 Nowadays, it’s home to a Japanese pavilion, a gorgeous lilypond, a waterfall and a Japanese café.
-Weddings and other celebrations take place in the serene atmosphere of the Japanese Tea Garden and, as a visitor, you can enjoy its surroundings every day of the year — even with your furry best friend in tow.
+Weddings and other celebrations take place in the serene atmosphere of the Japanese Tea Garden and, as a renters, you can enjoy its surroundings every day of the year — even with your furry best friend in tow.

 Conception Park

 Take in a healthy share of history along with your dose of exercise and fresh air at Conception Park.
-This popular location is perfect for anyone who wants to learn more about the Spanish colonial missions, but also those who simply want to destress and enjoy the great outdoors.
+This popular location is perfect for renters who wants to learn more about the Spanish colonial missions, but also those who simply want to destress and enjoy the great outdoors.
 Conception Park is just south of downtown San Antonio and offers a sports complex with a basketball court and a swimming pool, as well as hike and bike tours that run across all of the city’s missions.

 Denman Estate Park